MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 # Camera height, angle, and focal-point recommendations for Dynamics 365 Connected Store

-Consider the following general guidelines when positioning cameras for Dynamics 365 Connected Store:
+Consider the following general guidelines when positioning cameras for Microsoft Dynamics 365 Connected Store:

 - **Lighting height.** Place cameras below lighting fixtures so the fixtures don’t block the cameras.